-3.11 Tylers Policy Area
+3.9 Tylers Policy Area

-Tylers Policy Area
+PA7 Tylers Policy Area

-These policies set out the principles for developing this are on the southern eastern side of the High Street.
+These policies set out the principles for developing the south eastern side of the High Street.
 The area includes a site allocation.

 This part of the Central Area currently contains a mix of uses that includes a large surface car park as well as residential development and The Royals shopping centre.
 The area provides the potential to link the town and end of the High Street with the Eastern Esplanade and create improved retail circuits at the bottom of the High Street.